-Volunteers with the Victims Assistance Support Team will work in one of the following programs or areas:
+All volunteers with the Victim Assistance Support Team work in the following programs:

-- The Court Support Program: Victim Support Advocates provide information on the criminal justice system through court updates; court orientation for victims and witnesses subpoenaed to testify and court accompaniment during preliminary hearings and trial.
-Volunteers in this program may work out of the Court Support Office housed in the Calgary Court Centre located at 601 5th Street SW.
+- The Court Support Program: Upon completion of Advanced Training, Victim Support Advocates provide court orientation for victims and witnesses subpoenaed to testify and court accompaniment during preliminary hearings and trial.

-- The Crisis Response Program: Victim Support Advocates sign up for three, 12-hour, "on call" shifts a month to provide immediate, on-scene, crisis support to victims of crime and tragedy.
-A valid vehicle operator's license, and access to a vehicle is required.
-This program runs 24 hours a day, seven days a week.
+- The Crisis Response Program: Upon completion of Advanced Training, Victim Support Advocates provide immediate, on-scene crisis support to victims of crime and tragedy at the time of an incident.
+Volunteers are required to sign up for three, 12-hour, "on call" shifts per month and must have a valid vehicle operator's license, and access to a vehicle is required.
+This program operates 24 hours a day, seven days a week.